binance/binance-spot-api-docs/web-socket-api.md

 * `200` indicates a successful response.
 * `4XX` status codes indicate invalid requests; the issue is on your side.
   * `400` – your request failed, see `error` for the reason.
   * `403` – you have been blocked by the Web Application Firewall.
+This can indicate a rate limit violation or a security block.
+See https://www.binance.com/en/support/faq/detail/360004492232 for more details.
   * `409` – your request partially failed but also partially succeeded, see `error` for details.
   * `418` – you have been auto-banned for repeated violation of rate limits.
   * `429` – you have exceeded API request rate limit, please slow down.